Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 4. indexable, no pointers (no requirement for scan on garbage collection)

 where the low 4 bits are only interpreted when bit 4=0.
 So any value <8 has only instance variables; any value <16 has pointers.
 Only the following values currently have meaning:
-- 1: non-indexable objects with inst vars (Point et al)
+- 0: non-indexable objects with inst vars (Association et al)
-- 5: weak non-indexable objects with inst vars (ephemerons) (Ephemeron)
+- 1: indexable <32k objects with no inst vars
-- 8: indexable objects with no inst vars (Array et al)
+- 13: weak indexable objects with inst vars (WeakArray et al) also (Ephemeron)
-- 9: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
+- 12: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
+- 14: indexable objects with inst vars - no pointers
-- 12: weak indexable objects with inst vars (WeakArray et al)
+- 15: non-indexable objects with inst vars - no pointers (Point et al)
+- 16: indexable <32k objects with no inst vars - no pointers.
+Arrays are initially created as format 15 but change to format 1 if a closure or other heap reference is stored.
+During garbage collection, if no reference is found during the scan, it reverts to format 15
-- 16: 64-bit indexable - non-pointers (Array with only literals and Floats, DoubleWordArray,) Arrays are initially created as format 16, but change to format 8 if a closure or other heap reference is stored.
+- 17: 64-bit indexable - non-pointers (Array with only literals and Floats, DoubleWordArray,) Arrays are initially created as format 15 but change to format 1if a closure or other heap reference is stored.
 During garbage collection, if no reference is found during the scan, it reverts to format 16.
 - 18-19: 32-bit indexable - low bit encodes unused bytes at end (WordArray, IntegerArray, FloatArray, WideString)
 - 20-23: 16-bit indexable - low 2 bits encode unused bytes at end (DoubleByteArray)
 - 24-31: byte indexable - low 3 bits encode unused bytes at end (ByteArray, String)

-Consider alternative:
- 1. only instVars - no pointers
- 2. only instVars - pointers
-3. only instVars - weak (only interesting if it has pointers, so we can assume)
-4. only indexed <32K - no pointers
-5. only indexed <32K - pointers
-6. only indexed <32K? - weak (=> pointers)
-7. (possibly 0) instVars+indexed - indexed >32K - pointers
-8. (possibly 0) instVars+indexed - indexed >32K - no pointers
--
--
+Everything >= 14 has no pointers, so GC doesn't look at them.
+Things are initially created as their pointer-free version (16,15,14), but change to their pointer-containing version (0,1,12) if a pointer is stored in them.
+If major GC doesn't detect any pointers, they revert to pointer-free version.

+For 0, 1, 15, 16, the size is determined by the length field.
+The only difference between 0 and 1 is whether `at:`, `size`, etc. should work or give an error.
+Similarly 15 and 16.

+For 12, 13, 14 the length field is the number of instVars (possibly 0) which are followed by a word containing the size of the indexable portion, which follows.

+For 17-31 the length field is the number of words of the array, unless it is 32767, in which case the values are preceded by a size which is the number of additional words.
+They are assumed to never be interpreted as objects, so update never considers promoting to a pointer-containing format.

+Array, and similar indexable-only classes, over 32K could be generated as either format 17 or 14.
+If we knew it would never get assigned a pointer, we could use 17, but 14 is safer (and probably *very* slightly faster).

 This is the first field in the header-word for an object:

 | Bits | What         | Characteristics                                              |